The SeTT ontology

 The SeTT ontology: Description back to ToC

-SeTT is a multi-layer ontology specifically designed to describe the semantic trajectories of Territorial Units (TUs).
-It models three types of trajectories: raw, structured, and semantic.
+SeTT is a multi-layered ontology specifically designed to describe the semantic trajectories of Territorial Units (TUs).
+It models three types of trajectories: Raw, Structured, and Semantic.
 Together, these trajectories create a comprehensive framework for capturing, organizing, and analyzing the evolution of TUs across various thematic domains, thereby improving users' ability to interpret and understand complex data.

 Cross-reference for The SeTT ontology classes, object properties and data properties back to ToC